Memory Loader

 Reset Button

-Memory Loader Implementation
+Memory Loader Timing

 SAP-Plus Interfacing

-The Memory Loader connects to the SAP-Plus using a dedicated Memory Loader Interface Module.
-A 20-pin ribbon cable between the two carries the power signals from the SAP-Plus to the loader and carries the data and control signals from the loader to the SAP-Plus.
+A 20-pin ribbon cable between the Loader and Interface modules carries the power signals from the SAP-Plus to the loader and carries the data and control signals from the loader to the SAP-Plus.
 The Interface Module is little more than an interface to the 40-pin bus, plus two 74LS245 bus transceivers that block the Memory Loader’s control signals when the loader is not active.

 One of the bus transceivers drives the chip-select control signals that connect to the Microcode ROM Module.
 This transceiver is hard-wired to select either the MAR or the RAM for writing, depending on the state of the WMAR and WRAM signals.
 The other transceiver drives the miscellaneous control signals.
 A jumper block is provided to allow each signal to be wired high or low when the loader is active.
 By default, most signals should be low.
 The N signal can be set high instead, so that the Step Counter is held in reset while the loader is active.
 This prevents that counter’s LEDs from cycling during each CLK pulse.
 The CX signal can also be set high or low to select between program or data memory.